One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 The more Korean media you can take in, the better.
 After a while, you’ll be surprised at your brain’s ability to connect phrases and vocabulary with their meanings, even if you haven’t exclusively studied them yet!

 Listening to Korean artists or radio stations is another good habit.
+You might even find a Korean podcast that you can follow along with and listen to in the background.
 While you won’t understand everything at first, try to pull out keywords and piece together the general meaning of a song.
 Then, try singing along with the Hangul lyrics to improve your pronunciation.

 Tip #10: Have an Immersion Experience